drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-virtual channels (or “components”) that are linear sums of the physical electrode channels, constrained by a bias function (typically the average evoked response across trials of a given type) that orients the components to maximally approximate the bias function.
+virtual channels (or “components”) that are linear sums of the physical electrode channels, constrained by a bias function (typically the average evoked response across trials of a given type) that orients the components to maximally recover the bias function.
 In this case a single per-subject bias function was used, based on the average of all epochs for that subject.
 This was a more conservative strategy than is typically seen in the literature, where separate bias functions are used for each experimental condition.
 The